 Photo courtesy of the band.

 Leslie Horn is Noisey's managing editor.
-Her favourite Gorillaz song is 19-2000.
+Her favorite Gorillaz song is 19-2000.
 Follow her on Twitter.